DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 https://www.sparkfun.com/products/16791 <br>
 https://www.sparkfun.com/products/16885

-Note: Any SAMD51 processor Arduino compatible board should work to some degree.
+Any SAMD51 processor Arduino compatible board should work to some degree.

 Start by loading the sketch under TC4_0diagnostics, and get that to work first.
-That has its' own Readme file.
-Its' purpose is to prove that you have all the needed libraries installed, and that the relevant hardware interfaces exist and can communicate with the system.
+That has its own Readme file.
+Its purpose is to prove that you have all the needed libraries installed, and that the relevant hardware interfaces exist and can communicate with the system.
 If one get a library error, the code gives a URL for where each library can be downloaded.